SHORTLIST

 Day 3: Purnululu National Park (Bungle Bungles)

-Spend the next day exploring the highlights of Purnululu National Park, the most famous of which are the Bungle Bungle domes.
-Rivers created this landscape of unique orange and black striped ‘beehive’ geological formations over a period of 20 million years.
-Unbelievably, only the locals knew it existed until the early 1980s.
+Spend today exploring the highlights of Purnululu National Park.
+This UNESCO World Heritage Site is known for its landscape of unique orange and black striped ‘beehive’ geological formations, created by rivers over a period of 20 million years.
 To protect its unique landscape, the area was made a national park in 1987 and now boasts UNESCO World Heritage status.
-You’ll explore the Echidna Chasm today, known for its towering Livistonia Palm trees.
-Take the short walk into the gorgeous Cathedral Gorge, where towering rocks create a natural amphitheatre.
-There is time today to take an optional scenic helicopter flight and enjoy a birds-eye view of the beehive domes to put it all into perspective.
-Your leader will present the various options to you at the start of the trip.
+Visit the Echidna Chasm, known for its towering Livistonia Palm trees, then take a short walk into Cathedral Gorge, where towering rocks create a natural amphitheatre.
+Later today, maybe take an optional scenic helicopter flight for a bird’s eye view over the beehive domes.

 Day 4: Mimbi Caves / Fitzroy Crossing

-Say goodbye to Purnululu and travel to the ancient realm of Mimbi Caves – one of Western Australia's largest cave systems, in the heart of Gooniyandi Country.
+Say goodbye to Purnululu and travel to the ancient realm of Mimbi Caves – one of Western Australia's largest cave systems, on Gooniyandi Country.
 Spiritually significant, these limestone caves are one of the oldest identified sites of human occupation in Australia.
-Delve into Dreamtime with a local Gooniyandi guide who will share traditional stories and reveal the secrets of Mimbi Caves – a sanctuary of crystal-clear pools, rare fossils and ancient rock art.
-Share fresh damper and billy tea with the Gooniyandi traditional owners before you head back to Fitzroy Crossing.
+Learn about Dreaming with a local Gooniyandi guide and hear the traditional stories and sacred meaning of this area.
+Then, explore the crystal-clear pools, fossils and ancient rock art before sitting down to some fresh damper and billy tea with the Gooniyandi Traditional Owners before you head back to Fitzroy Crossing.

 Day 5: Dimalurru (Tunnel Creek) / Windjana Gorge / Derby / Broome

-Following another night by the Fitzroy River, you’ll head for Bunuba country – once a Devonian reef, this terrain is over 350 million years old and home to a diverse array of animals and plants.
-Stop at Tunnel Creek – a 750-m cave system where you can explore secret caves and a large variety of wildlife.
-Here, you’ll also learn the legend of Jandamarra – an Aboriginal freedom fighter who used the tunnel as a hide-out in the late 1800s.
-Travel to the geological wonder of Windjana Gorge – a delightful oasis in the outback.
-Beneath gorge walls rising 90 m, enjoy a picnic lunch as you search for freshwater crocodiles, local birdlife and Indigenous bushtucker.
-The Gibb River Road then leads you from the Napier Ranges to Broome via the Derby ‘Boab Prison Tree’.
-When you arrive, your trip will come to an end.
-If you’d like to extend your stay, just reach out to your booking agent.
+This morning, travel to Bunuba country – once a Devonian reef, this terrain is over 350 million years old and home to a diverse array of animals and plants.
+Along the way, stop at Tunnel Creek.
+Spend some time exploring the cave system here and learn about the legend of Jandamarra – an Aboriginal freedom fighter who used the tunnel as a hide-out in the late 1800s.
+Then, travel to Windjana Gorge where you’ll stop for a picnic lunch.
+As you walk through the outback oasis and beneath the gorge walls, look out for freshwater crocodiles, local birds and indigenous plants.
+Then, travel along the Gibb River Road from the Napier Ranges to Broome, passing the Derby ‘Boab Prison Tree’ along the way.
+Today is a bit of a long travel day, so maybe get stuck into your book or favourite podcast.
+When you arrive in Broome, your trip will come to an end.
+If you’d like to stay longer, just talk to your booking agent ahead of time.

 Inclusions